Parenting Tips 9 min read

 • Teach them to check privacy settings on new apps

-• Discuss the importance of not sharing passwords with friends
+• Discuss why sharing passwords with friends is risky

 • Help them understand the difference between public and private information